emranxec/KeepLearning/README.md

 - Disadvantages:
 > We cannot track, when and how the commits were merged on the target branch

+###### we do git merge when we want our team to understand logs in a way where they can identify where each commit is coming from.
+We use Git Rebase when the logs of the repository will not be referred by anyone else.

 ----

 # self: